 shared constants for your Redux actions (as well as for other constants you need

 to share).
-Let's create a constants.js
+Let's create a constants.js file in the app/js/ directory that

 will define our action types.
 All constants in this file should be exported.